rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ```

 !!!
 NOTE
-     If you want to break the package that relies on libmetalink and *forcefully* remove the package from your system you can use rpm's `--nodeps` option like this -
+     If you want to break the package that relies on libmetalink and *forcefully* remove the package from your system, you can use rpm's `--nodeps` option like this -
      `$ sudo rpm  -e  --nodeps  libmetalink`

     i.
-The “nodeps” option means No dependencies. i.e. ignore all dependencies.
+The “nodeps” option means No dependencies.
+I.e., ignore all dependencies.
     ii.
 The above is just to show you how to forcefully remove a package from your system.
 There may be
     times when you need to this, but it is generally *not a good practice*.
     iii.
 Forcefully removing a package “xyz” that another installed package “abc” relies on effectively makes package “abc” unusable or somewhat broken.